stevelerner/tinyotel/README.md

 - How trace correlation works with trace/span IDs
 - How to build waterfall visualizations
 - How to implement in-memory storage with TTL
+- How Chart.js is integrated for real-time visualization

-**TinyOlly proves that observability isn't magic - it's just good software engineering!**
+TinyOlly proves that observability isn't magic - it's just good software engineering!